zenvercoder/q2assessment/README.md

 Galvanize Reads is a book catalog service that stores a list of recommended technology books.
 It allows you to:

-* Lisa books and authors
+* List books and authors

-*add books and authors
+* Add books and authors

-* modify books and authors
+* Modify books and authors

 * Remove books and authors

 ## Development